-In October, the Federal Housing Finance Agency (FHA
+In October, the Federal Housing Finance Agency (FHA) announced

 “The new lending guidelines released today by Fannie Mae and Freddie Mac will enable creditworthy borrowers who can afford a mortgage, but lack the resources to pay a substantial down payment plus closing costs, to get a mortgage with 3% down,” FHFA Director Mel Watt said.”
 These underwriting guidelines provide a responsible approach to improving access to credit while ensuring safe and sound lending practices.”